vishaljangid9413/vendor-management-system/README.md

 ### MyApp

 - **Vendor Management:** Allows the creation, modification, and deletion of vendor profiles, including details such as name, contact details, address, and vendor code.
 - **Purchase Order Management:** Facilitates the creation, updating, and deletion of purchase orders, including details such as order date, delivery date, items, quantity, status, and quality rating.
+(For filtering with the vendor, send the query_params:vendor_id in GET request)
 - **Performance Metrics:** Automatically calculates and updates performance metrics for vendors, including on-time delivery rate, quality rating average, average response time, and fulfillment rate.

 ## Installation and Setup